cair/regression-tsetlin-machine/README.md

 Average Absolute Error on Training Data: 0.0
 Average Absolute Error on test data: 0.0
 ```
-Training and testing errors can be reduced by increasing the number of clauses and trainig rounds.
+Training and testing errors for noisy data can be reduced by increasing the number of clauses and trainig rounds.